aremmell/validus/README.md

 validus -h: Show usage information.
 ```

 Most of these are self-explanatory.
 The `-t` option causes the algorithm to hash a known set of strings, with a predefined known correct output.
 If the output is green, Validus is working correctly; if it's red, something has gone wrong during compilation and it is probably a bug.
-Please file an issue if you encounter this situtaion!
+Please file an issue if you encounter this situtation!

 ## Releases